lastknight/DNSmonitor/README.md

 FOOLDNS INTEGRATION
 -------------------

 DNSmonitor is fully integrated with the [FoolDNS](http://www.fooldns.org) service and answers poisoned by FoolDNS are shown in yellow color.
+FoolDNS protect your computer and your LAN from behavioral profiling, malware and advertising.
+Take a look :)

 LOG FORMAT
 ----------